JoseleRainbow/wikijs_backup/pruebas/ReprogramarEncoderSMI_DQI.md

 ·         Create a folder in: `user/sinamics/data/smi\_data\_man`.

-·         Then create a subfolder which corresponds to the component number, for example,
+·         Then create a subfolder which corresponds to the component number, for example:

-          `user/sinamics/data/smi\_data\_man/c201`(note lower cases!).
+          user/sinamics/data/smi\_data\_man/c201(note lower cases!).

 ·         Store the downloaded file(s) in this folder.